pygos/build/README.md

  - Raspberry Pi 3 (ARM, 32 bit)
  - pc-engines ALIX board (x86, 32 bit)

-The following demo products for those boards are planned, but currently still in development:
+The following demo product configurations exist:

- - "router" builds for all of the above boards.
-A DHCP server offers addresses on two of the ALIX boards Ethernet ports or on the Raspberry Pi 3 wireless interface.
-A DHCP client configures the remaining interface, uses it as default route and does NAT routing.
-   DNS queries are resolved via a local root resolver.
+ - "router" builds on all boards.
+On the Raspberry Pi 3, a wireless network is created.
+A DHPC server serves IP addresses and configures the board as default gateway and DNS server.
+DNS queries are resolved using a local unbound resolver.
+The ethernet interface is configured via DHCP and packets are NAT translated and forwarded.
+On the ALIX board, the DHCP server serves on two interfaces and the third interface is used for upstream forwarding.

 ## How to build the system